atidepod/cypher-startup-cs260-2025/README.md

 ### Elevator pitch

-Have you ever wanted to send a potentially risky text, but were afraid that your messaging service was insecure? worry no more!
+Have you ever wanted to send a potentially risky text, but were afraid that your messaging service was insecure?
+Worry no more!
 Get registered at Cypher.com to get peace of mind through secure messeging for free!

 ### Design

 ![Design image](startup_drawing.jpg)

 This website is a completly free End to End Encrypted messaging service.
-It will securelly transmit your messages via a system of encryption that utilises "private" and "public" keys.
-Upon registering, the website will automaticly generate a perfectly random "private" and "public" key pair and save this pair.
+It will securelly transmit your messages via a system of encryption that utilises "private" and "public" keys, and RSA encrypted One-Time-Pad decryption keys.
+Each message has a compeltely new randomly generated One-Time-Pad key, ensuring Cypher's integrety

 ### User Flow Chart
 1. Message Sender Logs In